-In the following article:
+In this article:

-Colour and design settings
+Colour and design settings (website theme)

 To apply the contrasts on the website, please activate the toggle first.
-In the area that opens now you can make the following settings:
+In the area that now opens, you can make the following settings:

 On the scale, you have values between 0 and 12 at your disposal.
 0 suggests the smallest distance, while 12 represents the largest distance.

-- Inner Margin: Use the slider under "horizontal" to define the distance between the content (e.g. text, images or videos) on the left and right to the edge of the widget.
-With the help of the switch under "vertical" you can adjust the distance within the blocks upwards and downwards.
+- Inner Margin: Use the slider under "Horizontal" to define the distance between the content (e.g. text, images or videos) on the left and right to the edge of the widget.
+With the help of the switch under "Vertical", you can adjust the distance within the blocks upwards and downwards.

-- Outer Margin (vertical & horizontal)
+- Outer Margin (horizontal & vertical)

-- Padding between modules
+- Padding between widgets

 You would like to undo your settings?
 Then click on the button "Reset to default".

-- Another option is not to limit the width of the website.
+Another option is not to limit the width of the website.

-Please note: your fonts can be uploaded to evenito in .ttf, .woff or .woff2 format using the file manager.
+Your fonts can be uploaded to evenito in .ttf, .woff or .woff2 format using the file manager.

 - Heading 3 refers, for example, to the address of the location or the first and last names of the speakers.